pastly/public-tor/doc/HACKING/Tracing.md

 In `src/trace/events.h`, we map the `tor_trace()` function to the right tracer.
 A tracer support is only enabled at compile time.
-For instance, the file `shadow.{c|h}` contains the trace events mapped to what shadow uses for it's data collection.
+For instance, the file `cell-tracing.{c|h}` contains the trace events mapped to functions used for collecting statistics on how long a cell spends in a Tor process.

 ## Build System ##